 5 Simple Steps to Choose the Best Candle Scent for Your Home

 A single candle can transform the entire atmosphere of a room, shifting it from sterile and forgettable to warm, inviting, or invigorating within minutes.
 Yet standing in a store surrounded by dozens of options, each promising a different sensory experience, can feel genuinely overwhelming.
+Most people either grab whatever smells pleasant in the moment or default to the same scent they have always bought, never quite finding the one that feels exactly right for their home.

 Step 1: Identify the Purpose and Mood of Your Space